 - Creative sector business support – growing our cultural and creative sector businesses, with a particular focus on immersive media and digital fabrication.

-- Skills and learning programme - increasing the creative and business skills of our young people, communities, graduate and professionals.
+- Skills and learning programme – increasing the creative and business skills of our young people, communities, graduates and professionals.